 Poets talk about rhyme the same way musicians do.
 Let’s say we have four lines, and each line ends with the same rhyme; we would describe that rhyme scheme as AAAA.
 If we had four lines with two alternating rhymes, we would describe it as ABAB.
 If the middle lines and the outer lines rhymed with each other, we would have ABBA.
 Pretty simple, right?

 Let’s see rhyme in action before we move towards poetic meter.
-The villanelle form, which we will later explore in-depth, has a fairly tricky rhyme scheme.
+The villanelle poetry form, which we will later explore in-depth, has a fairly tricky rhyme scheme.
 For the sake of consistency, we’ll return to Dylan Thomas’ “Do not go gentle into that good night,” with the villanelle form explained in the margins.

-Poetic Form: Meter in Poetry
+Poetic Forms: Meter in Poetry

 Meter refers to the way certain sounds are emphasized in a poem.
 In short, every syllable we speak is either stressed or unstressed.
 Take the word “poem”: the first syllable, “po”, escapes the mouth with emphasis, whereas the second syllable, “em”, escapes the mouth rather quickly.
-In other words, “poem” is “stressed-unstressed.”
+In other words, “poem” is “stressed-unstressed” (a trochee).

 Like rhyme, meter evolved as a mnemonic device.
 If the speaker can remember how the words are spoken, they can remember the words themselves simply by falling into the poem’s rhythm.